Colorado Sports Betting

 If you are betting with a risky, unregulated offshore site and can’t withdraw your funds, there is nobody to turn to, as they are not regulated or licensed in the United States.
 Have an issue with a CO operator?
 Call the CLGC.

 Staying local and legal with a Colorado sportsbooks also adds convenience.
 You can place a sports bet from anywhere in the state, even if you’re a non-resident, thanks to geolocation technology.
 CO sportsbook apps are available for iOS and Android phones.
 You simply need to register your account online then your favorite sportsbook app.

 Currently, there are no land-based sportsbooks in Colorado, but that’s expected to change in the second half of 2020.

-Monarch Casino Resort Spa plans to open its own retail sportsbook by fall, while DraftKings expects to open a retail sportsbook at one of its partner casinos in the near future.
+Monarch Casino Resort Spa plans to open its own retail sportsbook by fall, while DraftKings expects to open it at one of its partner casinos in the near future.

 The Colorado casinos and racetracks which may offer land-based sportsbooks in the near future:

 - Lodge Casino